Conjugation Of Ecrire In French

 Pronoun Ending Conjugation Example Sentence English Translation

 Tu (You - singular informal) -ais écrivais Tu écrivais de magnifiques poèmes.
-You used to write magnificent poems.
+We used to write together.

 Past Participle of Écrire and its Use in Compound Tenses